What are design organisations according to EASA Part 21J?

 At the beginning of each product lifecycle is the design phase, which serves to turn an idea into a marketable product.
-After market introduction, design activities will once again play a role in case of modifications, refurbishment or major repairs to the original product.
+After market introduction, design activities will once again play a role in case of modifications, refurbishment or major repairs.
 Design activities in the aerospace industry are unique, since they are subject to exceptional control and surveillance by legislation and aviation authorities.
-Strict specifications for the design of the product as well as for the company organization and staff qualification should ensure that appropriate attention is paid to safety and reliability during design phase.
+Strict requirements for the design of the product as well as for the company organization and staff qualification should ensure that appropriate attention is paid to safety and reliability during design phase.

 The core activities of design organisations include: